mitesh1612/blog/_posts/2022-01-20-cancellation tokens.md

 ---
 toc: false
 layout: post
-description: An introduction and deep dive into CancellationToken to achieve cancellation in asynchronous operations, alongwith recommended patterns to use it.
+description: A deep dive into C#'s CancellationToken, how to work with them and some recommended patterns while adopting them.
 categories: [C#, deep-dive, asynchronous]
 title: A Deep Dive into C#'s CancellationToken
 comments: true